 “He can play in a 9 position and in a 10 but also 6 and 8 but this year he shall play more 10 and 9 than 6 and 8 because there [in midfield] we have more players,” Van Gaal once said, sounding like he was doing a terrible job of teaching toddlers how to count.

-He has just won the Chinese double with Shandong Leung, proving once again that in the modern era success follows once you leave Old Trafford.
+Earlier this year, he won the Chinese double with Shandong Leung, proving once again that in the modern era success follows once you leave Old Trafford.